wandb/docs/content/guides/integrations/tensorboard.md

 Review an [example](https://wandb.ai/rymc/simple-tensorboard-example/runs/oab614zf/tensorboard).

-Once your wandb run finishes, your TensorBoard event files will then be uploaded to W&B. These metrics will also be logged in native W&B charts along with a host of useful information such as your machines CPU or GPU utilization, the `git` state, the terminal command used, and more.
+Once your run finishes, you can access your TensorBoard event files in W&B and you can visualize your metrics in native W&B charts, together with additional useful information like the system's CPU or GPU utilization, the `git` state, the terminal command the run used, and more.

 {{% alert %}}
 W&B supports TensorBoard with all versions of TensorFlow.
-W&B also supports TensorBoard > 1.14 with PyTorch as well as TensorBoardX.
+W&B also supports TensorBoard 1.14 and higher with PyTorch as well as TensorBoardX.
 {{% /alert %}}

-## Frequently Asked Questions
+## Frequently asked questions

 ### How can I log metrics to W&B that aren't logged to TensorBoard?